alwinklick/GANdinsky/README.md

 # GANdinsky
-A Generative Adversatial Net to generate Paintings inspired by the work of Wassily Kandinsky
+A Generative Adversatial Net to generate Paintings inspired by the work of Wassily Kandinsky.